VINAYKUMARKUNDER/Insurance-Management-System/README.md

 ## API Documentation
 API documentation is available using Swagger.
 To access the documentation, run the project and navigate to http://localhost:8080/swagger-ui.html.

-## Testing
-Tests have been implemented for the API using JUnit and Mockito.
-To run the tests, use the following command: mvn test.

 ## Contributing
 If you would like to contribute to the project, please follow these steps:

 1. Fork the project repository
-2. Create a new branch for your changes: git checkout -b my-new-feature
+2. Create a new branch for your changes: **git checkout -b my-new-feature**
-3. Make your changes and commit them: git commit -am 'Add some feature'
+3. Make your changes and commit them: **git commit -am 'Add some feature'**
-4. Push the changes to your branch: git push origin my-new-feature
+4. Push the changes to your branch: **git push origin my-new-feature**
 5. Submit a pull request